-WALTING DECENICATION DEVICES AND DECENICATION DECENICATION DECENICATION DECENICATION DECENICATION DECENICATION DECENICATION DE CONTRACTION DE Title WAITING RESTRICTION REVIEW PROGRAMME: a.
-OBJECTIONS TO 2022B PROGRAMME b.
-PROPOSALS FOR STATUTORY CONSULTATION (2023A) Purpose of the report To make a decision Report status Public report Report author Jemma Thomas, Assistant Engineer, Network Services Lead councillor John Ennis Corporate priority Healthy Environment Recommendations The Committee is asked to: Note the content of this report.
-2. That objections noted in Appendix 1, and petitions in Appendix 2, are considered and the Sub-Committee agrees to either implement, amend, or reject each proposal.
+Tido WAITING RESTRICTION REVIEW PROGRAMME:

+Title a.
+OBJECTIONS TO 2023A PROGRAMME

+b.
+2023B PROGRAMME NEW REQUESTS

+Purpose of the report To make a decision

+Report status Public report

+Report author James Penman - Network Services Manager

+Lead Councillor John Ennis

+Corporate priority Healthy Environment

+The Committee is asked to:

+Note the content of this report.

+2. Consider the consultation feedback in Appendix 1, and petition in Appendix 2, and agree to either implement, amend, or reject each proposal.
 These proposals were advertised as part of the same, single, draft Traffic Regulation Order.

-3. That the Assistant Director of Legal and Democratic Services be authorised to seal the resultant Traffic Regulation Order and no public inquiry be held into the proposals.
-4. That respondents to the statutory consultation, and lead petitioners, be informed of the decision of the Sub-Committee accordingly, following publication of the agreed minutes of the meeting.
-5. That the Assistant Director of Legal and Democratic Services be authorised to undertake a statutory consultation for the 2023A programme in accordance with the Local Authorities Traffic Orders (Procedure) (England and Wales) Regulations 1996, for the proposals contained within in Appendix 3.
-6. That subject to no objections being received, the Assistant Director of Legal and Democratic Services be authorised to make the Traffic Regulation Order for the 2023A programme.
-7. That any objection(s) received during the statutory advertisement be reported to a future meeting of the Sub-Committee.
-8. That no public inquiry be held into the proposals.
+3. Agree that the Assistant Director of Legal and Democratic Services be authorised to seal the resultant Traffic Regulation Order.

+4. Agree that respondents to the statutory consultation, and the lead petitioner, be informed of the decisions of the Sub-Committee accordingly, following publication of the agreed minutes of the meeting.

+Recommendations 5.
+Consider the requests made for waiting restriction changes in Appendix 3 and agree whether each request should, or should not, be investigated by officers as part of the 2023B review programme.

+6. Agree that the officer recommendations, following investigation of the new requests, be shared with Ward Councillors, providing opportunity for local consultation (informal) and for their comments to be included in the next report to the Sub-Committee.

+7. Agree that, should funding permit, a further report be submitted to the Sub-Committee seeking agreement to conduct the Statutory Consultation on the recommended schemes for the 2023B programme.

+8. Agree that no public inquiry be held into the proposals.

-1. Executive summary
+1. Executive Summary

-- 1.1 Twice-annually, requests for new waiting restrictions across the borough, or amendments to existing restrictions, are collated and considered for investigation as part of the Waiting Restriction Review Programme. - 1.2 This report informs the Sub-Committee of objections (including petitions) resulting from the statutory consultation for the agreed proposals that formed the 2022B programme (report available here).
+1.1.
+Twice-annually, requests for new waiting restrictions across the borough, or amendments to existing restrictions, are collated and considered for investigation as part of the Waiting Restriction Review Programme.

+- 1.2.
+This report informs the Sub-Committee of objections (including petitions) resulting from the statutory consultation for the agreed proposals that formed the 2023A programme (report available here).
 Members are asked to consider these objections and conclude the outcome of the proposals.
-A decision will be required for all items before delivery planning can commence.
+A decision will be required for all items before delivery planning can commence. - 1.3.
+This report also provides the Sub-Committee with the list of new requests, for potential inclusion in the 2023B programme.
+Members are asked to consider the requests alongside any officer comments and agree whether the investigation of these requests, and potential development of design proposals, should be resourced as part of this next review programme.